Lecturer on Law

 Matt Olsen has served as leading government official on a range of national security, intelligence, and law enforcement issues.

-Most recently, Mr. Olsen served for three years as the Director of the National Counterterrorism Center.
+Most recently, Mr. Olsen served for three years as the Director of the National Counterterrorism Center under President Obama.
 Created by Congress in response to the attacks of September 11, 2001, NCTC is responsible for the integration and analysis of terrorism information and strategic operational planning of counterterrorism activities.
-Prior to joining NCTC, Mr. Olsen was the General Counsel for the National Security Agency, where he was the agency’s chief legal officer and legal advisor to the NSA Director.
+Prior to joining NCTC, Mr. Olsen was the General Counsel for the National Security Agency, serving as NSA’s chief legal officer and focusing on surveillance law and cyber operations.

 Mr. Olsen graduated from Harvard Law School and the University of Virginia and clerked in the U.S. District Court for the District of Columbia.